nightfire2/BiomeEdit/README.md

  * Biome tabs are not currently implemented and only act as a placeholder
  * You can save/save as/close individual biomes when on their tab
  * Double clicking on a biome label in the 'All Biomes' tab will take you to that biomes tab
- * While you can open the same biome twice it's not recommended unless you are planing to save that biome
+ * While you can open the same biome twice it's not recommended unless you are planing to save that biome as a different file.
  * If a Biome did not have a particular attribute or field in it before editing it will be appended to the end.
  * Its very important when saveing a biome to properly name that biome ending in BiomeConfig.ini.
 There may or may not be unexpected behavior if you don't.